rayklanderman/rayklanderman/README.md

 ### 🎨 Fun Facts

 - I am a coffee enthusiast ☕ and love exploring new cafes.
-- I enjoy solving puzzles and playing chess during my free time.
+- I enjoy traveling, driving, cycling, and a good game of pool (billiards).
-- I am a fitness buff and often combine coding with my workout sessions!
+- Podcasting and Livestreaming smiles at me.

 ### 🔗 Let's Connect!

 I am always open to collaborating on projects, learning new skills, or just having a good conversation about tech and innovation.
 Feel free to reach out!

 !DEVRAY GitHub Banner